SoLAr-Neutrinos/CLSim/Docs/Documentation/LightNCharge.md

 - Removed the visible light and enabled placement of PD on all planes, implemented LArQL model
 - Split the total amount of photons produced in an event by the fractional solid angle of each photo-detector element

-The idea of the light simulation is to first approximate the photons that arrive in each Photo Detector by its relative solid angle and then correct this approximation for effects like rayleigh scattering.
+The idea of the light simulation is to first approximate the photons that arrive in each Photo Detector by its relative solid angle and then correct this approximation for effects like Rayleigh scattering.
 The geometrical approximation for detector $i$ is then just

 \begin{equation}